nomad-xyz/rust/README.md

 The off-chain portion of Nomad is a set of agents each with a specific role:

-- `processor`
-  - Retrieves Merkle leaves from home chain
-  - Observes one or more replica chains
-  - Generates proofs for passed messages
-  - Submits messages with proofs to replica chains
-- `relayer`
-  - Relays signed updates from the home chain to the replicas
 - `updater`
   - Signs update attestations and submits them to the home chain
 - `watcher`